I'm in a panic about how my kids and I will live after the divorce. How do I find out how much child support we can count on?

 Under what circumstances will alimony be granted?

-My spouse has been caught red-handed, cheating.
+My spouse has been caught cheating.
 I want him to pay for his transgressions financially in asset division and alimony.
 What must I do?

 How do we determine how much alimony is the right amount of alimony?